Pranov123/ml_sih_isl/README.md

 ## Overview
 This project aims to bridge the communication gap between the deaf community and individuals who do not know sign language by providing a robust system to convert spoken language into Indian Sign Language (ISL) and vice-versa.
-The tool facilitates seamless interaction in various scenarios, such as education, healthcare, and public announcements, empowering the deaf community to access critical information and engage fully in society.
+The tool facilitates seamless interaction in various scenarios, such as healthcare, and public announcements, empowering the deaf community to access critical information and engage fully in society.

 ## Key Features
 - **Speech to ISL Conversion**: